travis-ci/docs-travis-ci-com/user/languages/perl.md

 For Perl projects, `env` and `perl` can be given as arrays to construct a build matrix.

+## Environment Variable

+The version of Perl a job is using is available as:

+    TRAVIS_PERL_VERSION

 ## Examples

 * [leto/math--primality](https://github.com/leto/math--primality/blob/master/.travis.yml)